Tribe of Dan: Conquest and territory

+The Danites' lot included all that part of the valley which respects the sun-setting, and were bounded by Azotus and Dora; as also they had all Jamnia and Gath, from Ekron to that mountain where the tribe of Judah begins.

 From after the conquest of the land by Joshua until the formation of the first united Kingdom of Israel in c.
 1050 BC, the Tribe of Dan was a part of a loose confederation of Israelite tribes.
 No central government existed, and in times of crisis the people were led by ad hoc leaders known as Judges.

 The most celebrated Danite was Samson, a Danite judge from the period of settlement in the lands allotted by Joshua.
 Pnina Galpaz-Feller sees similarities between the story of Samson and Denyen tribal legends.
 Excavations conducted at Tel Dan by David Ilan of the Hebrew Union College show support for the Danites' potential Aegean connections.